General Program Information

 To offset the cost of recreation programming, the Belvidere Park District offers an annual non-resident* membership fee of $225.00 per household.
 After purchase, members of the household are entitled to resident program fees.
 Memberships will be effective for one calendar year from date of purchase.
 Any non-resident fees paid prior to the purchase of a membership will not be credited toward the membership fee.

-Purchase gift cards at the Administrative Office.
+Purchase gift cards at the Rivers Edge Recreation Center.
 Gift cards may be used for swim passes and programs.
 They make the perfect gift!

 Behavior and Alcohol Policy

 - Alcohol is prohibited on all Park District property.

 - For the safety of your pet and others, please keep your pet on a leash at all times and clean up after your pet.

 - Put waste in its place and use recycling containers.

 - Snowmobiling and off-road and off-terrain vehicles are prohibited on Park District property.

 The use of cell phones in Park District restrooms or locker rooms is strictly prohibited.